wangkejie97/SFT-Net/README.md

-# 4D-A-DSC-LSTM
+# SFT-Net

 #### Introduction

-1. The title of the paper is: "4D-A-DSC-LSTM: a Spatial–Frequency–Temporal Network based on attention Mechanism for Detecting Driver Fatigue From EEG Signals"
+1. The title of the paper is: "SFT-Net:Spatial–Frequency–Temporal Network based on attention Mechanism for Detecting Driver Fatigue From EEG Signals"

 2. The original address of the paper is:

-3. The GITHUB address of this project is: https://github.com/wangkejie97/4D-A-DSC-LSTM
+3. The GITHUB address of this project is: https://github.com/wangkejie97/SFT-Net